 2.1 Modelling of unmyelinated lossless axon

-Electro-physical modelling of unmyelinated axon is shown in Fig. 2.
-Cytoplasm and external liquid are separated by the membrane.
-They work as an inner and an outer conductors and a dielectrics (insulator) to form a coaxial waveguide.
+Electro-physical modelling of unmyelinated axon is shown in Fig. 1.
+Cytoplasm and external liquid are separated by membrane.
+Liquid medium are used for inner and outer conductors to compose a coaxial waveguide.